daniel-furman/ensemble-climate-projections/README.md

 ---

 The `ML_sdms_.py` scripts train and validate ML classifiers using the PyCaret library.
 Modelling also relied on `recursive-ranker.py`, a function that recursively selects features for modeling below a Spearman's metric threshold, using the rank of feature importance scores.
 These outputs are available in `Comparing_MLs.ipynb` with geospatial predictions and future suitability ensemble analyses.
-Lastly, `pca.R` is a rought draft of the script that will find Jaccard similarity among 3d hulls for PCA features of climatic niche.
+Lastly, `pca.R` calculates a benchmark for the variation between the model interpolation and extrapolation conditions.